 - Lectures and meetings with distinguished scholars and native artists and performers

 - Private collection tours in Denver and throughout the United States

-- Douglas Society newsletter with articles about new acquisitions, native artists, objects in the collections, and special events
+- Newsletter with articles about new acquisitions, native artists, objects in the collections, and special events

-- Our membership year runs membership year from Oct 1 to Sept 30.
+Our membership year runs from Oct 1 to Sept 30.

-- You must be an active member of the Denver Art Museum to join the Douglas Society.
+- You must be an active member of the Denver Art Museum to join Friends of Native Arts.

 - Please include your email address on the form, this will allow you to receive online newsletters as well as advanced notifications about special events.

 - Please include on the form your areas of interest: American Indian, Oceanic, or African.

 - If you have any questions at all about membership in Friends of Native Arts, please call the Denver Art Museum at 720-913-0162.